kilimi/ai-data-creator/DEBUG_GUIDE.md

-# Debug Guide for AI Data Creator Backend
+# Debug Guide for LAI Backend

 ## Ways to See Debug Messages